threefoldtech/tfchain/substrate-node/doc/creating_validator.md

 ## TFchain Binary

-You will need to build the tfchain binary from the threefoldtech/tfchain repository on GitHub using the source code available in the 1.0.0 tag.
+You will need to build the tfchain binary from the threefoldtech/tfchain repository on GitHub.

-You should generally use the 1.0.0 tag.
-You should either review the output from the "git tag" command or visit the Releases to see a list of all the potential 1.0 releases.
+Release to use for different networks:

+- Mainnet: 1.0.0 (git checkout 1.0.0)
+- Testnet: 1.0.0-b1 (git cehckout 1.0.0-b1)
+- Devnet: 1.0.0-b9 (git checkout 1.0.0-b9)

 Note: If you prefer to use SSH rather than HTTPS, you can replace the first line of the below with git clone git@github.com:threefoldtech/tfchain.git.